kiri10ten/Blog/src/content/blog/post2.md

 but miserably failed the same

+> I love how failure makes you cry but also strong

 I am only grateful for the interview, I would have not probably learned all those designs if not for that interview

 this time figma become easier and I learned every design concept, Thanks to it, I was able to design for an open-source project too